LVC Snags Three Fulbrights—Again! Meet Alexa Kanakry ’19, Who’s Headed to Spain

 “I was hesitant to apply at first, but I knew I would regret it if I let the opportunity to travel abroad–especially on a scholarship–slip by,” she said.
 “The enthusiasm and help from my relatives and professors through the application process gave me the final push.
 I believe getting so much input and advice editing my written statements helped as well.”

 The College’s other two Fulbright finalists for 2019 are Spanish major Calyn Lutz ’19, who will be in Mexico, and Spanish and English double major Rachel Duong ’19, who will be in Brazil.
+A fourth Fulbright finalist, Matthew Torrence, an early childhood education and special education major who will be in Malaysia, was announced in May.

 Students interested in applying for the Fulbright Program or other fellowships should contact Dr. Philip Benesch at firstname.lastname@example.org or 717-867-6326.